sac12452/-Job-analysis-from-instahyre/README.md

    2. Cleaned the extracting data through SQL and made different tables accordingly.

    3. Presented the tables through MS Excel

+   4. We encountering difficulties while creating a Power BI dashboard with slicers and filters